leviroth/beautiful-jekyll/_posts/2017-05-16-testing-reddit-bots-with-betamax.md

 ---
 layout: post
-title: Testing Reddit bots with Betamax [draft]
+title: Testing Reddit bots with Betamax
 ---

 When testing code that relies on a network API, such as Reddit's, network IO